 Here’s a view of different levels of seniority in San Francisco:

 One thing to keep in mind – it can be different to understand what compensation for chief product officers (a.k.a.
 CPO) look like.
 It’s hard to know their average base salary because there aren’t as many chief product officers as there are product managers.
+Ask around the PMHQ community to get their opinions on the right PM compensation too.

 Another great resource to use is LinkedIn Salary.
 Here’s what it looks like: